blockly-web/teraform_collection/README.md

 1. Check the [Issues](https://github.com/blockly-web/blockly_experiment/issues) section
 2. Visit the [live demo](https://blockcode.web.app/#/) for examples
 3. Refer to the [Terraform documentation](https://www.terraform.io/docs) for underlying concepts

+## Acknowledgments

+- Blockly Team for the visual programming framework
+- Terraform for infrastructure as code capabilities
+- AWS for cloud infrastructure services